For primary hyperparathyroidism, the only cure is an operation.

 There are select scenarios when we will perform focused operations at our center:

-We do not use intraoperative PTH at our center, but many surgeons do.
+We do not use intraoperative PTH at our center.
 In theory, it provides some reassurance that the person is cured without having to see all four glands.
 Unfortunately, as discussed above, it is often inaccurate, and we believe its use can lead surgeons to make poor decisions (either digging around more than they should because the PTH took a while to drop, or stopping the operation when another tumor was present because the PTH dropped quickly).
 In most cases, it also significantly prolongs the operation and time under anesthesia, while surgeons wait for PTH results.
 For these reasons, we do not recommend the routine use of ioPTH.